Finances

 Financial stress

 People are classified as in financial stress if they have experienced at least 2 out of 7 stressful financial events in recent months because of a shortage of money.
-Indicators for financial stress include:
+Stressful financial events asked about in the HILDA Survey include:

 - could not pay electricity, gas or telephone bills on time